telerik/fiddler-everywhere-docs/traffic/compare-traffic.md

 ---
 title: Comparing Traffic
-description: "Compare two captured sessions when working with the Telerik Fiddler Everywhere web-debugging HTTP client proxy."
+description: "Compare two or more captured sessions when working with the Fiddler Everywhere web-debugging HTTPS client proxy."
 slug: fe-compare-sessions
 publish: true
 position: 35